WE HELP ARTISTS BUILD THEIR

-BUILD COMMUNITY AND MAKE A LIVING
+COMMUNITIES AND MAKE A LIVING

-We’re creating a series of affordable online courses to empower artists with the knowledge needed for financial sustainability.
+We’ve created a series of affordable online courses to empower artists with the knowledge needed for financial sustainability.
 As we grow, we’re partnering with everyone from fellow artists to lawyers to technology leaders to assemble a complete curriculum for independent artists.

 We’re a learning community — here’s what that means: our courses are built to create evolving dialogue.
 The challenges facing artists can’t be solved in a vacuum; we need everyone to share what’s working and what’s not.
 On our forums, you can meet and talk with other artists, ask questions, and tell your stories.

 WHO WE ARE

 is a genderqueer writer, editor, producer, and creative director.
-They are the Digital Media Strategist for The Void Academy as well as the Founder of Posture magazine, a digital and biannual print publication that explores identity through fashion and artistic practice.Winter has been featured in major publications such as NY Mag’s The Cut, Vice’s Creator’s Project, Huffington Post, OUT, Bust, Curve, and more.
+They are the Digital Media Strategist for The Void Academy as well as the Founder of Posture Magazine, a digital and biannual print publication that explores identity through fashion and artistic practice.Winter has been featured in major publications such as NY Mag’s The Cut, Vice’s Creator’s Project, Huffington Post, OUT, Bust, Curve, and more.
 When they are not lost in the wonderful world of digital and print media creation, Winter is reading nonfiction, watching films, looking for animals to cuddle with, and planning their next adventure.
+Pronouns: they/them.

 GET OUR FREE ARTIST GUIDE!